 - Tickets + Schedule

 The secret is out when it comes to Tram 28, as this has become arguably the most popular tram in all of Lisbon thanks to all the landmarks and sites you can see along the way.

-Because Lisbon’s hills are steep and narrow, modern trams can’t be used on most routes.
+Due to Lisbon's narrow streets and steep hills are steep and narrow, modern trams can’t be used on most routes.

-Instead, many Lisbon trams are vintage Remodelado trams, such as Tram 28E.
+Instead, many Lisbon trams are vintage, 1930s, Remodelado trams, such as Tram 28E.